 Taking both gaming and architectural advances anywhere with you is something every gaming architect would love to do.
 The good thing is that you are in the right place if you are in the market looking for the best of both worlds.

-Recommended 5 Best Laptop for Architecture and Gaming
+Recommended 5 Best Laptop for Architecture and Gaming in 2020

 For something that is expected to run all the architecture-related software and apps, at the same time, destroy every AAA game you throw at it, then we are looking for a powerhouse laptop.
 One that would stay looking professional for client presentations, and light enough that it doesn’t have to break your back wherever you go.